Close Menu

 Modeling the behavior is key.
 I spent weeks just showing him how to put the cards in the bag before asking him to do it.

-At first, I did all of it.
-Then I’d do most of it and hand him one card to drop in.
+Then I would do most of it and hand him one card to drop in.
 Then half and half.
-Then he’d do most of it while I guided.
+Then he would do most of it while I guided.

-The key is breaking it into steps small enough that he could actually follow along and succeed.
+The key is breaking it into steps that are small enough for him to actually follow along and succeed.

 Step 2: Deal With Frustration Before It Becomes a Meltdown